Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles

 Let $e$ be an edge of $\mathcal{T}$ and $v_1,v_2$ the vertices incident to $e$.
-Consider the curve composed of segments $c_e^i$ with $i=1,2$ whose first segment lies at $v_i$, which begins at $e$ and whose segments are all pure of the second type, wrapping exactly one step in the counterclockwise direction around a singularity.
+Consider the curve composed of segments $c_e^i$ with $i=1,2$ whose first segment lies at $v_i$, which begins at $e$ and whose segments are all pure of the second type, wrapping exactly one step in the counterclockwise direction around a vertex of $\mathcal{T}$.
 We define the curve $c_e$ as the composite of $c_e^1$ with the curve obtained by reversing the orientation of $c_e^2$.
-Note that $c_e$ is a pure non-singular matching curve.
+Note that $c_e$ is a pure, regular matching curve.